pixiekat/pixiekat/README.md

 ♟️ I'm proficient in PHP, Drupal (5+), Symfony, and Rails

-🌱 I’m currently learning Flutter, React, Rust, Dart, Chrome Development, and Rails
+🌱 I’m currently learning Flutter, React, Rust, Dart, Web Extension Development, and Rails

-💞️ I love ethnical tech, A11y inspired designs, graceful degradation, and UX design
+💞️ I love ethnical tech, A11y inspired designs, graceful degradation, and UX design.
+I support open web standards and the not for profit internet.
+Mozilla and Firefox supporter now, Netscape supporter then..

 🥺 Would love to collaborate on Rails, Drupal, Symfony, or Flutter projects